zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-merge.md

 {% endhighlight %}

 ### How can I specify custom keys to use?
-You can specify custom key using the `ColumnPrimaryKeyExpression` option.
+You can specify custom keys using the `ColumnPrimaryKeyExpression` option.

 Read more: [ColumnPrimaryKeyExpression](/column-primary-key-expression)